-Québec Finance has announced the automobile expense deduction limits and the prescribed rates for automobile operating expense benefits that apply for the 2017 taxation year.
-Based on the principle of substantial harmonization between the Québec and Canadian federal tax legislation, the province has announced that it will adopt the rates and limits for 2017 that were put in place by the federal Department of Finance on December 30, 2016.
-This year’s announcement is similar to the 2016 release, with only two rates changing from the previous year.
-Specifically, the rates in effect as of January 1, 2017 are as follows:
+Québec Finance has announced the automobile expense deduction limits and the prescribed rates for automobile operating expense benefits that apply for the 2019 taxation year.
+Based on the principle of substantial harmonization between the Québec and Canadian federal tax legislation, the province has announced that it will adopt the rates and limits for 2019 that were put in place by the federal Department of Finance on December 27, 2018.
+Similar to the 2018 release, this year’s announcement has only two rates changing from the previous year.
+Specifically, the rates in effect as of January 1, 2019 are as follows:

-- The limit on tax deductible per kilometre allowances paid to employees for using their personal vehicles for business purposes remains at 54 cents per kilometre for the first 5,000 kilometres, and 48 cents per kilometre thereafter (these rates are 4 cents per kilometre higher in the Northwest Territories, Yukon and Nunavut);
+- The limit on tax deductible per kilometre allowances paid to employees for using their personal vehicles for business purposes increases by 3 cents to 58 cents per kilometre for the first 5,000 kilometres, and to 52 cents per kilometre thereafter (these rates are 4 cents per kilometre higher in the Northwest Territories, Yukon and Nunavut);

-- The limit on deductible leasing costs stays at $800 per month (plus GST and QST) for leases entered into after 2016 (under a separate restriction, deductible leasing costs are prorated where the value of the passenger vehicle exceeds the capital cost ceiling); and
+- The limit on deductible leasing costs stays at $800 per month (plus GST and QST) for leases entered into in 2019 (under a separate restriction, deductible leasing costs are prorated where the value of the passenger vehicle exceeds the capital cost ceiling).

 Please note that the above limits and rates may be subject to the input tax refund restriction for large businesses.

 For further details, the Québec Information Bulletin announcing these rates and limits may be accessed at the following link: